 ✔ User experience improvements are too limited by outdated architecture.

-✔ Integration with Microsoft 365 or other systems is no longer feasible.
+✔ Integration with Microsoft 365 and business systems is no longer feasible.

 Choosing to replace your intranet gives you the opportunity to reset, align with business needs, and implement a scalable, future-ready solution.